robot297/JAG_12_2019/grades/Lab 11 Questions.md

 * A JTextField called `newCubeSolverTimeText`
 * A JButton called `addNewSolverButton`

 When the user clicks the `addNewSolverButton` button, validate that a name and a double time have been entered in the appropriate JTextBoxes.
 The time must be positive, and not zero.
+The name must be at least one character.
+Empty names are not acceptable.
 If so, add the data to the database and update `solversTable`.

 If not, display an JOptionPane alert dialog, and do not modify the database or JTable.